 - Acquired proficiency in music theory, music history/literature, music performance

-- Passed the examination administered by the Certification Board for Music Therapists, or be enrolled in the Music Therapy Equivalency Program.
+- Passed the examination administered by the Certification Board for Music Therapists or enroll in the Music Therapy Equivalency Program.
 Continuation in the MMT program by Equivalency students requires a grade of at least a B (3.0) in each music therapy course taken in each of the first two semesters of the equivalency program and a cumulative Equivalency GPA of 3.3

 - Three letters of recommendation from individuals who can address the applicant’s academic, personal, and professional suitability for graduate-level work in music therapy.

 - Master of Music Therapy Program Questionnaire.
 There are two forms, one designed for students who have completed a degree in music, but not music therapy and another for students who hold a bachelor's degree in music therapy from an approved degree program:

 - An interview (live or by web cam) with the Music Therapy Admissions Committee